storybook-community/storybook-dark-mode/packages/storybook-dark-mode/readme.md

 ### Preview `ClassName`

-This plugin will apply the `darkClass` and `lightClass` classes to the preview iframe if you turn on the `stylePreview` option.
+This plugin will apply the `darkClass` and `lightClass` classes to the preview iframe if you enable the `stylePreview` option.

 ```js
 export const parameters = {